Aaryashukla1827/Youtube-clone-html-css/README.md

-# Youtube-clone-html-css
+# YouTube Clone (HTML & CSS)
-Youtube UI clone built using HTML and CSS focusing on layout and styling.
+This is a frontend clone of YouTube built using only HTML and CSS.

+## Features
+- Header section
+- Sidebar
+- Video grid layout

+## Tech Used
+- HTML
+- CSS